 A related issue is that of replacement: If someone eats no meat, for instance, they are likely to replace meat with other sources of protein, such as beans or pulses.
 So, when comparing diets that contain meat with those that do not, any health effects might not be due to the lack of meat but the addition of other foods.

-Every type of fruit and vegetable contains a vast array of compounds, and the type and amount of these can vary depending on where they grow, how people transport and store them, and how they process and cook them.
+Every type of fruit and vegetable contains a vast array of compounds, and the type and amount of these can vary depending on where they grow, how people transport and store them, and how they process and

 There are so many variables to take into account that even when a study does find a statistically significant result, it is difficult to determine if it actually came from the food under investigation.

 Of course, humans are just as diverse as the foods they consume.
 Eating a single peanut might provide one person with beneficial nutrients, while that same peanut could be fatal for someone with an allergy.